 Additional Benefits Applied Learning via Capstone and 25+ Data Science Projects Purdue Alumni Association Membership

 Free IIMJobs Pro-Membership of 6 months

 Resume Building Assistance

 Upto 14 CEU Credits Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 Want to Acquire the Most In-Demand Computing Skills?

 The world's #1 online bootcamp and certification course provider, Simplilearn, in association with internationally-renowned Purdue University and tech-giant IBM, is offering a Data Science Bootcamp that will enable you to become a data scientist in just twelve months.

-Ranked number-one by the Economic Times, Simplilearn's Data Science Program covers in great detail the most in-demand skills related to data mining and data analytics, such as machine learning algorithms, data visualization, NLP concepts, Tableau, R, and Python, via interactive learning models, hands-on training, industry projects, and IBM Hackathons.
-Sign up now to get noticed by top companies.
+Ranked number-one by the Economic Times, Simplilearn's Data Science Program covers in great detail the most in-demand skills related to data mining and data analytics, such as machine learning algorithms, data visualization, NLP concepts, Tableau, R, and Python, via interactive learning models, hands-on training, and industry projects.